msalmonse/csv2/json.md

 <a id="logoURL">**logoURL** (String)</a><br/>
 **Option:** `--logo`<br/>
-The URL of an image to include in the top right corner of the SVG.
-By default the `<image>` element is 64x64 but this can be changed.
+The URL of an image to include in the top right corner of the plot.
+By default the logo element is 64x64 but this can be changed.
-Other sized images are scaled to fit while preserving the aspect ratio and fitting the top right corner of the image in the top right corner of the SVG.
+Other sized images are scaled to fit while preserving the aspect ratio and fitting the top right corner of the image in the top right corner of the plot.

 **logoWidth** (Int **64**)<br/>
 The width of the logo `<image>` element.